expo/expo/packages/expo-updates/README.md

 For bare React Native projects, you must ensure that you have [installed and configured the `react-native-unimodules` package](https://github.com/unimodules/react-native-unimodules) before continuing.

+## Upgrading

+If you're upgrading from `expo-updates@0.1.x`, you can opt into the **no-publish workflow**.
+In this workflow, release builds of both iOS and Android apps will create and embed a new update at build-time from the JS code currently on disk, rather than embedding a copy of the most recently published update.
+For instructions and more information, see the [CHANGELOG](https://github.com/expo/expo/blob/master/packages/expo-updates/CHANGELOG.md).
+(For new projects, the no-publish workflow is enabled by default.)

 ## Compatibility

 This module requires `expo-cli@3.17.6` or later; make sure your global installation is at least this version before proceeding.

 Additionally, this module is only compatible with Expo SDK 37 or later.
 For bare workflow projects, if the `expo` package is installed, it must be version `37.0.2` or later.

 Finally, this module is not compatible with ExpoKit.
-Make sure you do not have `expokit` listed as a dependency in package.json before this module.
+Make sure you do not have `expokit` listed as a dependency in package.json before adding this module.

 ### Add the package to your npm dependencies